ImmuneDynamics/ImmuneDynamics.github.io/workshops/masterclass2021.md

 permalink: /workshops/masterclass2021
 ---

----

-As part of the Australia and New Zealand Society for Immunology (ASI) IgV Masterclass (25-26 October 2021), we will be running an online hands-on workshop on [high-dimensional analysis approaches]() to investigate the [immune response to COVID-19]() in the blood and respiratory tract.
-Specifically, we will be applying these approaches to profile these responses in peripheral blood and the respiratory tract, reproducing the types of analysis used in [Koustakous et al. 2021]() and [Zhang et al. 2021]().
+As part of the [ASI Masterclass 2021](), we will be running an online workshop on high-dimensional analysis approaches for cytometry data on [Tuesday 26 October 2021]().
+Specifically, we will be applying these approaches to profile the blood-borne and respiratory [immune responses to COVID-19](), reproducing the types of analysis used in [Koustakous et al. 2021]() and [Zhang et al. 2021]().

 Two attendace formats are available: